What to do before, during, and after a hurricane

 What to do before a hurricane

 Ready.gov advises building an emergency kit with supplies, medicines, and other essential items in case you lose electricity or have to evacuate.
-You can find a good list of recommended items in our article 5 tips to get you ready for a hurricane.
+You can find a good list of recommended items in our article Emergency Kit: What to Include.

 In addition, know any areas around your property or business that are prone to flooding from storm surges or heavy rains.
 Consider purchasing flood insurance for your property or business.
 The closer you are to the coast, the more you should know about evacuation routes in case you’re instructed by local authorities to leave the area.
 Be sure trees and shrubs near any structures are well trimmed in order to be more wind-resistant.
 Plan to cover windows with shutters or boards, and bring in all outdoor furniture, garbage cans, etc. Read your insurance policies and familiarize yourself with both your coverage and procedures for filing a claim.